-Kaapo Kakko and Mika Zibanejad scored in the first to give the Rangers the lead.
-Jaroslav Halak had 33 saves while falling to 0-3-1 in four starts this season.
+Kaapo Kakko and Mika Zibanejad scored in the first period to give the Rangers the lead.
+Jaroslav Halak had 33 saves while falling to 0-4-0 in four starts this season.

-In the extra period, the Red Wings went on the power play when Rangers defenseman K’Andre Miller was called for holding the stick at 1:44.
-Kubalik took advantage nearly a minute later, scoring his sixth goal of the season.
-He’s tied with Dylan Larkin for the team lead with 15 points.
+In the extra period, the Red Wings went on the power play when Rangers defenseman K’Andre Miller was called for holding at 1:44.
+Kubalik took advantage nearly a minute later, scored his sixth goal of the season.

 Halak smashed and broke his stick against the post to his left in frustration after the winning goal.